Ciekce/MedeaCTF/README.md

 - 65536-word general purpose memory space `SMAIN`
 - 65536-word code memory space `SCODE`
   - *`SCODE` is hidden from the program and cannot be written to or read from.*
+- Single-word instruction pointer

 `SST`, `SIN` and `SMAIN` and all registers except `RSTAT` and `RSK` are initially filled with `0x0000`. `RSTAT` initially has `FSE` set. `RSK` is initially `0xFFFF`, as the stack grows downwards.

+The instruction pointer is an index into `SCODE` and indicates the next instruction to be executed.
+Its value is initially `0x0001` and is incremented by the length of each instruction after its execution, unless the instruction modified it itself (i.e., a `[CALL]` or any jump).

 Writing to `0x0000` in any space has no effect, and reading from `0x0000` in any readable space reads `0x0000`.